mcmeeking/www.mcmk.in/content/posts/building-this-site-1/index.md

 ---
-title: "How to Build This Website: Part 1"
+title: How to Build This Website
-date: 2019-08-31T11:46:23Z
+date: '2019-08-31T11:46:23.000+00:00'
 lastmod:
-draft: true
 toc: true
-hiddenFromSearch: true
+hiddenFromSearch: false
 images:
 tags:
+- ubuntu
+- letsencrypt
+- nginx
 - hugo
-  - nginx
-  - macOS
 - git
+description: A step-by-step guide to building a simple static content website (like this one), using Hugo, NGINX, and Let's Encrypt for TLS.
+categories:
+- Projects
+ProjectLevel: Intermediate
+ProjectTime: 3 hour
+subtitle: ''
+author: ''
+authorLink: ''
+hiddenFromHomePage: false
+featuredImage: ''
+math: false
+lightgallery: false
+license: ''
+draft: true

 ---
 > If you wish to make an apple pie from scratch, you must first create the universe.
 > <cite>Carl Sagan</cite>

 First thing's first, and the first thing I want to go over is how this site is put together.
 Not so much as a definitive guide to building a self-hosted website, but more of a reminder for my future self which may be useful to others.
-As such this post assumes an awareness of `nginx`, `brew`, and `git` along with basic knowledge of their functionality.
+As such this post assumes an awareness of **nginx**, markdown, and **git** along with basic knowledge of HTML, TLS, DNS, and Docker.

-In this guide, I'll be using a fresh install of macOS Mojave 10.14.6 running on an old always-on Mac Mini.
+In this guide, I'll be using a fresh install of Ubuntu 20.04 running on the homelab host from my \[first post\](/posts/building-a-home-lab-1/).

 ## Step 0: Prepare the Environment

-For the setup of a self-hosted, public-facing, website we first need to make sure that people on the internet will be able to reach what we want them to reach, but *only* what we want them to reach.
+For the setup of a self-hosted, public-facing, website we first need to make sure that people on the internet will be able to reach what we want them to reach, but _only_ what we want them to reach.
 Hugo and Nginx will take care of the permissions for us, but it's a good idea to turn your system's firewall on and disable SSH/Remote Login (if it's enabled) through your system preferences before you forward any ports to your router.

 All of the tools we're going to use are open-source and publicly available to download and use, but the only tool which comes pre-packaged in macOS is `git`.